puppetlabs/puppet/api/docs/http_api_index.md

 endpoint.

-This endpoint will only accept payloads formatted as JSON and respond with JSON (MIME application/json).
+This endpoint will only accept payloads formatted as JSON and respond with JSON (MIME type of `application/json`).

 * [Environments](./http_environments.md)

 #### Error Responses

 The `environments` endpoint will respond to error conditions in a uniform manner and use standard HTTP response code to signify those errors.

 * When the client submits a malformed request, the API will return a 400 Bad Request response.